 Our comprehensive approach helps your daughter develop her academic and life skills and solidify a "growth-mindset" attitude to be a resilient and confident woman.

-SMLS’s Senior School features a customized semester approach that creates expanded learning opportunities for each student.
-This approach enables each student to plan her personalized educational pathway, accelerate and deepen her learning and fully experience all that the school’s exceptional Academic and Signature Programs offer.
+SMLS’s Senior School features expanded learning opportunities for students, enabling them to plan their own personalized pathways, accelerate and deepen their learning and fully experience all that the school’s exceptional Academic and Signature Programs offer.

 In SS9 and SS10, two types of courses are offered: academic and open courses.
 Academic courses emphasize theory and abstract problems.
 Open courses are designed to prepare students for further study in certain subjects and to enrich their education generally.